Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 Shit, I asked for a few hundred yuans after eating, and I got screwed again!
 It turns out that 2 yuan is for one slice of potato, not a plate.

 There was a girl in our dormitory who got up early in the morning, a motorbike rider snatched her earrings and her ear was torn and bleeding.
 Other girls went shopping in broad daylight and were robbed of all the things they had with them.
-When the robber saw that they were fake, he beat them up and said, "If you don't have money, don't pretend to be one, and bring fake ones to cheat us.
+When the robber saw that they were fake, he beat them up and said, "If you don't have money, don't pretend to be one and bring fake ones to cheat us.

 There was another woman in our factory who had her eye on a pair of trousers to buy.
 When she tried them on, the seam opened up and she wasn't going to take them.